 Gaining 2kg of muscle in 3 months is actually decent progress, but you won’t see the difference.
 You need to take progress photos and measurements so that you can see how you’re progressing.

-Before starting a program weigh yourself on a set of scales, take a topless photo of yourself (not flexing), and use a tailor’s measuring tape to take measurements of your waist, legs, arms, chest, calves etc … Each week take the same measurements and photo and record your results.
+Before starting a program weigh yourself on a set of scales.
+Take a topless photo of yourself (not flexing), and use a tailor’s measuring tape to take measurements of your waist, legs, arms, chest, calves etc … Each week take the same measurements and photo and record your results.

-Common Mistake #7: You Are Being Impatient
+Tip #11: You Are Being Impatient

 It can take 12 weeks before any real changes are noticeable to the naked eye, it can take years for a complete body transformation.

 So why are you getting frustrated and quitting after 3 weeks?
 Because you are being impatient.

 It’s not your fault, years of immoral advertising from elements of the fitness industry have made people expect instant changes to their body, but this is unrealistic.